Show more

 ANPR Software/Application

 The core of all systems using license plate technology, the ANPR software/application, can come in many shapes and forms.
-There are Plug’n’Play solutions like Carmen® ANPR Stream, cloud-based SaaS such as Carmen® ANPR Cloud, and, quite recently, mobile applications like Carmen® Mobile—which is, in fact, an extension of Carmen® ANPR Cloud.
+There are Plug’n’Play solutions like Carmen® GO ANPR Stream, cloud-based SaaS such as Carmen® Cloud, and, quite recently, mobile applications like Carmen® Mobile—which is, in fact, an extension of Carmen® Cloud.
 Although there are some differences, a common denominator in these solutions is that they all possess the same knowledge regarding license plate recognition.
-In other words, there is no need to compromise between knowledge and flexibility or easy integration; you can pick whichever solution you prefer and still get the required license plate recognition results.

-However, since flexibility and seamless integration are keys to license plate recognition-based systems, experts usually prefer solutions like the well-tested Carmen® ANPR Image, which exists in the form of a software library—or SDK if you prefer.
+However, since flexibility and seamless integration are keys to license plate recognition-based systems, experts usually prefer solutions like the well-tested Carmen® FreeFlow, which exists in the form of a software library—or SDK if you prefer.
 By having a software library that can be shaped in any way the end user wishes—without compromising the overall core functionalities of the solution—crucial requirements such as camera agnosticism and becoming a building block of a (complex) system can be easily achieved.

 ANPR Cameras

-Firstly, these cameras can take images with legible license plates even in less-than-ideal conditions, such as fast-moving vehicles, constantly-changing lighting, etc. Granted, when external conditions are optimal, all cameras can capture images of license plates that can be read without problems, but ANPR cameras are designed in such a way that license plate images remain legible virtually all the time.
+Firstly, these cameras can take images with legible license plates even in less-than-ideal conditions, such as fast-moving vehicles, constantly changing lighting, etc. Granted, when external conditions are optimal, all cameras can capture images of license plates that can be read without problems, but ANPR cameras are designed in such a way that license plate images remain legible virtually all the time.

 Also, under some circumstances, such as nighttime, these cameras may produce images where additional details such as the vehicle occupants’ faces aren’t visible.
 However, license plates are always captured in such a manner that the ANPR software can easily interpret them and transform them into the required ASCII or Unicode format.
-Speaking of ANPR, the most advanced cameras support onboard license plate recognition—either natively via an onboard processing unit or by cloud connection—so images captured are forwarded to end users with license plate data already attached to the data packet.
-Features such as built-in spot lasers that can completely replace the need for any intrusive triggering device like an inductive loop—as our flagship camera Vidar does—are icing on the cake.
+Speaking of license plate recognition, the most advanced cameras support onboard license plate recognition—either natively via an onboard processing unit or by cloud connection—so images captured are forwarded to end users with license plate data already attached to the data packet.
+Features such as built-in spot lasers that can completely replace the need for any intrusive triggering device like an inductive loop—as our flagship ANPR/LPR camera Vidar does—are icing on the cake.

 Vidar Cameras With Laser Triggering Over a Highway Reading and Recognizing License Plates